aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 * You are using Bedrock models located in eu-central-1.
 If not, change the region in the _processor.py_ file.

 ## Changing Output Format
-This project uses [pandoc](https://pandoc.org/) to create HTML and .docx outputs.
+This project uses [pandoc](https://pandoc.org/) to create .html and .docx outputs.
 However, you can change your output file to be any file type that is supported by pandoc.